Locomotive Magazine 16 (1910)

 Ahrons, E.L.
 Some historical points in the details of Britsh locomotive design.
 249-50.

 Rebuilt bogie express locomotive, Midland & Great Northern Ry.
-252. illus.
+252. illustration

 Early passenger locomotive, Caledonian Ry.
 254.